bgran/RSSFeedReader/documentation/testing_document.md

 FileLocker.java
 ---------------

-Testing this is highly difficult, because it changes potentially state every tme you instantiate a ne FileLocker object.
+Testing this is highly difficult, because it changes potentially state every time you instantiate a new FileLocker object.

 Stream.java
 -----------